How to get a specific phone number for your business

 Grasshopper offers unlimited calling to the US and Canada.
 On the highest-tier plan, you also get unlimited extensions that let you forward incoming calls to another phone number.
 On the mid-tier plan, each extension costs $3.
 Extensions aren’t available on the base plan.

 Grasshopper wasn’t designed for team collaboration — and it shows.
-For example, you don’t get shared numbers, making it difficult for reps to collaborate on fixing customer issues.
+For example, you can’t send internal messages, making it difficult for reps to collaborate on fixing customer issues.
 And since you can’t integrate Grasshopper with your other apps, you’ll risk out-of-sync data across your tools.

 If you need to make many international calls, Grasshopper might not be for you.
 Here’s why: